 How can one of our expungement lawyers help your case?

 Petitioning for expunction of a criminal record requires several complicated steps, all of them including technical paperwork that you’ll want to make sure is filled out flawlessly.
 Also, there are strict deadlines and regulations to consider.

 Consider that a seasoned expungement lawyer is familiar with the procedure and can knowledgeably persuade the court to accept your petition.
 Consider also the stakes in the game.
 Once your expungement is granted, virtually all official records and references to your arrest and the result of all criminal proceedings against you are removed from the public record and destroyed.
 You’ll never have to fear a background check again.
 It’s a fresh start, if done correctly.

 It’s time to speak with a lawyer

 The effect of a properly expunged record is worth the time spent finding an expungement lawyer.
 Choosing the right expungement lawyer can make a serious difference in your ability to move forward without your old criminal record holding you back.

-The expungement lawyers at Wilson, Reives & Silverman are here to provide you with trusted, effective and experienced legal counsel.
+The expungement lawyers at Wilson, Reives, Silverman & Doran are here to provide you with trusted, effective and experienced legal counsel.
 We’re ready to fight for you to receive a clean record, so you can move forward with your professional and personal life.